emmetio/emmet-docs/src/documents/css-abbreviations/index.html.md

 Some CSS properties are defied as _unit-less_, e.g. no unit suffix will be outputted: `lh2` → `line-height: 2;`, `fw400` → `font-weight: 400;`.

 These values are: `'z-index`, `line-height`, `opacity` and `font-weight` but you can override them with `css.unitlessProperties` preferences.

-## Preferences

-CSS resolver has a number of preferences that you can use to fine-tune generated output.